RedHatCRE/znoyder/README.md

 znoyder browse-osp packages --component network --tag osp-17.0 --output osp-patches
 ```

-There is a argument used to filter name projects.
-It will extract the information of the packages and get all the project names.
-We can filter in base of Git URL.
+There is a argument used in the output to filter project name:

 ```
-znoyder browse-osp projects
+znoyder browse-osp packages --output osp-project
 ```

 There exists the `--debug` option which will display raw dictionary as output.